Malv93/tasks-app/README.md

 # tasks-app
-Full stack App made with React, Node, Express and MongoDB.
+Full stack App made with the MERN stack (MongoDB, Express, React, Node).

 The front end is a single page app made with create-react-app.
 The app is served by an Express handler in the Node server.